mendix/docs/content/releasenotes/mobile/native-builder.md

 ### Improvements

-This release accomodates GitHub's transition from using *master* to using *main* for naming the default branch of a new repository.
+This release addresses GitHub's transition from using **master** to using **main** as its default repository branch name.

-This release of the CLI is mandatory as new project's created with the CLI will fail at the repository creation step.
+Using this CLI release is **mandatory**, as new projects created with the CLI will fail at the repository creation step for older CLI versions.

 ## 3.2.0